4 Types of Kansas Adoption Laws Every Parent Should Know

 For adoptive parents, this simply means that it is important to work with a licensed agency, like American Adoptions, to search for an adoption opportunity.
 Families who want to complete an independent adoption should work closely with their adoption attorney to ensure they are not breaking any laws when looking for a prospective birth mother to adopt from.

 Kansas Adoption Laws for Birth Parent Expenses

 Payment in exchange for the placement of a child is illegal, in Kansas and in every other state in the U.S. However, according to adoption laws in Kansas, reasonable living expenses may be paid for the expectant mother to help offset the financial pressures of pregnancy.

 Medical expenses of the birth mother and child in relation to prenatal care, pregnancy and birth

 Reasonable living expenses for the birth mother to support her during the pregnancy, which may include help with rent, bills, groceries and more

 The birth parent(s)’ attorney fees

-To learn more about adoption laws in Kansas, or to understand which laws may apply in your individual circumstances, call 1-800-ADOPTION now to speak with an adoption specialist.
+To learn more about adoption laws in Kansas, or to understand which laws may apply in your individual circumstances, request more free adoption information.